Revealing hidden physical nonclassicality with nonnegative polynomials

-While the P\'olya-Fej\'er-Riesz hierarchy can converge slower than that of Reznick, its complexity scales only as $\mathcal{O}(m^{3}+m^{2} b')$ in contrast to $\mathcal{O}((m+b)^{4})$ for the latter; see Appendix \ref{app:hybrid_hierarchy}.
-One therefore can apply the hierarchy in cases when Reznick's original reaches the computational limit at hand.
-In particular, it is possible to detect the aforementioned state of $17$ qubits nearly optimally, while Reznick's hierarchy fails to detect nonclassicality for $b\leq 9$ before it becomes numerically unstable, see Figure~\ref{fig:seventeen_qubits}b.
+While the P\'olya-Fej\'er-Riesz hierarchy can converge slower than Reznick's hierarchy, its complexity scales as $\mathcal{O}(m^{3}+m^{2} b')$ in contrast to $\mathcal{O}[(m+b)^{4}]$ for the latter; see \cite[App.~G]{supplements_arxiv}.
+One therefore can apply the hierarchy in cases when Reznick's hierarchy reaches the computational limit at hand.
+In particular, it is possible to detect the aforementioned state of $17$ qubits optimally, while Reznick's hierarchy fails to detect nonclassicality for $b\leq 9$ before it becomes numerically unstable, see Figure~\ref{fig:seventeen_qubits}.

-\textit{Inner approximation by finite rays---} Both Reznick's and the P\'olya-Fej\'er-Riesz hierarchy provide sequences of outer approximations for the classical states.
-To practically estimate their optimality gap, we introduce also an inner approximation to the set of classical states based on an effective necessary condition for nonnegative polynomials.

-To this end, we use again the polar coordinate presentation $\tilde{p}_V(re^{-i \theta},r e^{i\theta})$.
-We then take a finite subset of rays specified by angles $\{\theta_{i}\}_{i=1}^{N}$ and demand the nonnegativity of the univariate polynomial $\tilde{p}_V(re^{-i \theta_i},r e^{i\theta_i})$ for every fixed $\theta_i$.
-Being univariate polynomials in the radial $r$, the constraint $\tilde{p}_V(re^{-i \theta_i},r e^{i\theta_i}) \ge 0$ can be expressed as SDPs, see Appendix \ref{app:finite_lines}.
-While convergence might not always be guaranteed, this approach gives a very good inner approximation for the set of classical states in the investigated cases.
-This is clearly illustrated in Figure~\ref{fig:seventeen_qubits}b, in particular demonstrating that the upper bounds of the optimal nonclassical entanglement witnesses based on the P\'olya-Fej\'er-Riesz hierarchy gradually converge to the obtained lower bound.
+\textit{Inner approximation by finite rays---} Both Reznick's and the P\'olya-Fej\'er-Riesz hierarchy provide sequences of outer approximations for classical states.
+To practically estimate their optimality gap, we introduce also an inner approximation to the set of classical states based on an effective necessary condition for nonnegativity.
+We take a finite subset of rays specified by angles $\{\theta_{i}\}_{i=1}^{N}$ and demand the nonnegativity of the univariate polynomial $\tilde{p}_V(r,\theta_{i})$ for every fixed $\theta_i$ which can be expressed as SDP, see \cite[App.~H]{supplements_arxiv}.
+The approximation strength is clearly illustrated in Figure~\ref{fig:seventeen_qubits}, in particular demonstrating that the upper bounds of the nonclassicality based on the P\'olya-Fej\'er-Riesz hierarchy gradually converge to the obtained lower bound.